railsuser2014/openobject-doc-book-en/source/technical_guide/project.rst

 :category_id: Analytic Account, many2one

     *Link this project to an analytic account if you need financial management on projects.
-It ables to connect projects with budgets, plannings, costs and revenues analysis, timesheet on projects, etc.*
+It enables you to connect projects with budgets, planning, cost and revenue analysis, timesheets on projects, etc.*